Vince Edwards: Gambling

 Edwards was a compulsive gambler for many years, acknowledging the fact to a longtime friend, director William Friedkin, who said that he had "sacrificed a good portion of his career to an addiction."

 In his last years, Edwards and his wife Janet attempted to educate others about the dangers of gambling.
-After his death, his wife said, "One of the messages that Vince wanted to share is that gambling is NOT glamorous, despite today's suave-sounding euphemisms, such as 'gaming'."
+After his death, his wife said that one of the messages Vince wanted to share was that "gambling is NOT glamorous, despite today's suave-sounding euphemisms, such as gaming."

 Death

 Edwards died of pancreatic cancer in Los Angeles, California, on March 11, 1996.
+According to his manager, T. J. Castromovo, he had been hospitalized for about ten days before his death.
 He was buried at the Holy Cross Cemetery in Culver City, California.